Presenter Bios and Abstracts

 Lucie Stephens, Program Director, Autism Canada and parent of a child on the autism spectrum

-Roseanne Bloom-Pereira, More Than Words: The Hanen Program ® for Parents of Children with Autism Spectrum Disorder
+Rosanne Bloom-Pereira, More Than Words: The Hanen Program ® for Parents of Children with Autism Spectrum Disorder

 Joy Vall, Occupational Therapy and Autism

-Karen Rach, Speech and Language Pathologist, social thinking/social communication and autism: how an SLP can help.
+Karen Rach, Speech and Language Pathologist, Social Thinking ® / Social Communication and Autism: how an SLP can help.